 When speaking about his time in River Ministry, Howell said, “This started with a leading of the Holy Spirit.
 It is our prayer that the River Ministry would never be forgotten.”

 The Texas Baptist Legacy Award is presented annually at the Independence Baptist Church.
-Other ceremony participants included Tom Tillman, music and worship lead; Phil Hassell, pastor of Independence Baptist Church; Rene Maciel, president of Baptist University of the Americas; and Bill Arnold, president of Texas Baptist Missions Foundation.
+Other ceremony participants included Tom Tillman, music and worship lead; Phil Hassell, pastor of Independence Baptist Church; Rene Maciel, Community Life pastor at First Woodway; and Bill Arnold, president of Texas Baptist Missions Foundation.